mslwang/mapa/README.md

 ## Acknowledgments

-* Thanks for Hack the North 2019 for providing us the opportunity to work on this project
+* Thanks to Hack the North 2019 for providing us the opportunity to work on this project